I’ve been a mechanical contractor for 20 years, but seldom have I encountered a situation like the one I found recently at a dairy plant in Ohio.

 Clearly, Jim didn’t realize how bad the condition of these pipes was.
 “I think you need to take a look at these pipes,” I said, and I e-mailed some images over to him.

-Jim went on from there, noting that because of the change in the manufacturing process of pipe over the last 20 years, the existing, pitted old pipe might actually be more effective than the new pipe that we planned to install in its place.
+Jim went on from there, noting that because of the change in the manufacturing process of pipe over the last 20 years, the existing, pitted old pipe is actually more effective than the new pipe that we planned to install in its place.

 “Even with the pitting, the remaining wall thickness on that pipe is more than you would have on a new section of pipe.
-If you simply cover that pipe in a protective gel and fix the breach in the vapor barrier, which you need to do anyway, you should see no additional corrosion on that section of pipe. “
+If you simply coat that pipe in a protective gel and fix the breach in the vapor barrier, which you need to do anyway, you should see no new corrosion on that section of pipe. “

 There was a lot to consider here.
-Indeed, Jim was correct that any plant is going to do better with pipe that is more functional than it is beautiful.
-But it’s not always easy to convince a plant manager that some ugly segment like the one we had was actually more functional than a shiny new one.
-It would much simpler and safer to go with conventional thinking and just recommend replacing everything that looks corroded.
+Indeed, Jim was correct, however it’s not always easy to convince a plant manager that some ugly segment like the one we had was more functional than a shiny new one.

 I learned a valuable lesson that day that has helped me save many of my customers from spending unnecessary time and money—piping is one book you can’t judge by its cover.